MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/background-syncs.md

 Above, `my-download-id` should be a unique string identifier for this background fetch. `fileUrls` is the list of files to download, this will be an array of string URLs.
 And `options` is an object that can be used to customize the appearance of the download activity in the browser.

-You can find more information about the `fetch` function on the [BackgroundFetchManager.fetch() documentation](https://developer.mozilla.org/docs/Web/API/BackgroundFetchManager/fetch) and at [Introducing Background Fetch](https://developers.google.com/web/updates/2018/12/background-fetch).
+For more information about the `fetch` function, see [BackgroundFetchManager.fetch()](https://developer.mozilla.org/docs/Web/API/BackgroundFetchManager/fetch) and [Introducing Background Fetch](https://developers.google.com/web/updates/2018/12/background-fetch).

 <!-- ====================================================================== -->